FlorentinJonckans/FlorentinJonckans/README.md

 [![Codewars](https://www.codewars.com/users/FlorentinJonckans/badges/large)](https://www.codewars.com/users/FlorentinJonckans)

 Hi there :wave:.
-I'm a 23 years old Front & Back-End Developper working from France :st_martin:.
+I'm a 23 years old Front & Back-End Developper working from France.
 I have been attracted by computering :desktop_computer: since my high school days.
 During the last years, I've learned to program and get some graphic renderings through the use of various technologies :gear:.

 <h4>Programming languages I am familiar with :</h4>